Photo by Lyndsey Matthews

 Thriving art, music, and food scenes have transformed Jackson, Wyoming, from a ski town in the winter and national park gateway in the summer into a year-round destination in its own right.

-Wyoming’s Jackson Hole valley is one of AFAR’s favorite winter destinations and a popular starting point for summer trips to Yellowstone and Grand Teton National Park—but that doesn’t mean that only skiers and hikers should consider visiting the area or the small town of Jackson (population: 10,000 or so) at its center.
+Wyoming’s Jackson Hole valley is one of AFAR’s favorite winter destinations, home to one of the best ski resorts in the United States, and a popular starting point for summer trips to Yellowstone and Grand Teton National Park—but that doesn’t mean that only skiers and hikers should consider visiting the area or the small town of Jackson (population: 10,000 or so) at its center.
 In fact, art, music, and food lovers will find a growing scene there that’s well worth visiting year-round—even in spring mud season, when the snow is too slushy to ski on and the mountains are still too soggy for hiking.
 Here’s our guide to discovering Jackson Hole beyond the slopes and national parks.

 If you’ve ever taken a stroll around Jackson Town Square, you know that there are more than a few Western art galleries to poke your head into.
 But if you wander a few blocks beyond the square, you’ll happen upon modern and contemporary work from such internationally acclaimed artists as Hung Liu and Wolf Kahn in places like the Diehl Gallery and Tayloe Piggott Gallery.
 If you’re wondering what brings art of this caliber to the mountains, it’s all thanks to the fact that despite maintaining a relatively low-key atmosphere, Wyoming's Teton County is one of the wealthiest in America and home to such celebrities as Harrison Ford and Sandra Bullock.
 But even if you’re not in the market to buy, that doesn’t mean you can’t wander through these galleries and enjoy the art.